ShiJbey/minerva/docs/agent-behavior-systems.md

         # Sets the maximum number of 'family head' behaviors a
         # family head can perform each timestep/tick
         "family_head_behaviors_per_tick": 1,
-        # Sets the maximum number of 'settlement' behaviors a
+        # Sets the maximum number of 'territory' behaviors a
-        # settlement can perform each timestep/tick
+        # territory can perform each timestep/tick
-        "settlement_behaviors_per_tick": 1,
+        "territory_behaviors_per_tick": 1,
         # Other settings ...
     }
 )